 Westmoreland’s meticulous appearance contributed to his career advancement.
 Just how much it influenced the Army’s promotion boards is impossible to gauge, but his good looks certainly did not hinder his rise to four-star general.
 Westy knew that looks mattered in the military, it was why he devoted so much time to his physical fitness and dress.

-Some of Westmoreland’s subordinates considered him too uptight, too spit and polish, too controlled; but in his business, the business of killing men and killing them by the thousands and then hundreds of thousands, control was of utmost importance.
+Some of Westmoreland’s subordinates considered him too uptight, too spit and polish, and too controlled; but in his business, the business of killing men and killing them by the thousands and then hundreds of thousands, control was of utmost importance.
 Westmoreland believed that without the control of man’s emotions, his wilder impulses, and his perverse derangements, war could quickly descend into an insane slaughter divorced from political purpose.
 Westmoreland was so controlled because what he did was so potentially out of control.

 Most importantly, LBJ chose Westmoreland as his war general because he was the un-MacArthur.
 General Douglas MacArthur commanded U.N. forces in Korea from June 1950 until April 1951.
 In spring 1951, the flamboyant MacArthur publicly challenged President Truman’s decision to limit the geographical scope of the war in Korea to the Korean Peninsula.
-MacArthur wanted to take the war to the Chinese Mainland.
+MacArthur wanted the United States to take the war to the Chinese Mainland.
 MacArthur also wanted Truman to lift the prohibition against the use of atomic bombs against Chinese economic and military targets; even though the use of atomic bombs against Communist China carried the real possibility of war with the Soviet Union, China’s Communist ally.